QC Review Prior Clear To Close During Mortgage Process

 - other forms required by lenders

-All documents gets reviewed and crossed checked and processed by the assigned mortgage loan processor:
+All documents get reviewed and crossed checked and processed by the assigned mortgage loan processor:

-- Once the processor compiles the file and submits it to lender’s underwriting department
+- Once the processor compiles the file and submits it to the lender’s underwriting department

-- Mortgage underwriter gets assigned to the file
+- The mortgage underwriter gets assigned to the file

 - If everything is good, the underwriter will issue a conditional mortgage approval

-Conditional loan approval will have conditions necessary for underwriter to issue a clear to close.
+Conditional loan approval will have conditions necessary for the underwriter to issue a clear to close.